-- Start of the call for proposals: March 1 of the previous fiscal year

-- Application deadline: mid-May ()
+- Start of the call for proposals: March 1 of the previous fiscal year - Application deadline: mid-May - () It is the application requirement for the FY2022 Call for Proposals

-May 29 for FY2020 due to COVID-19.

 4. Who is eligible to apply for KAKENHI?

 In order to apply, applicants should meet the requirements (1) and (2) below.